-Students taking GCSE Technology will be grouped by the specialist area they wish to base their studies around with choices to be made from either a Resistant Materials, Graphics or Textiles bias.
+Students taking GCSE Technology will be grouped by the specialist area they wish to base their studies around with choices to be made from either a Resistant Materials or Graphics bias.
 Although students will be required to choose a specialist area, the new course content will allow students much greater creativity and freedom to how they design and produce their products.
-For example, a Resistant Materials student may choose to work with card and paper; a Graphics student work with electronics and fabrics and a Textiles student work with timber and metals.
+For example, a Resistant Materials student may choose to work with card and paper and a Graphics student may choose to work with electronics and fabrics.